Please thank Panda Express by visiting our local store located at:

 All family members are expected to read the information below to ensure that player safety remains our number one priority.

-Practices, games, and any other club activity will be conducted under the governor's guidelines.
+Practices, games, and any other club activity will be conducted under the governor's and CDC guidelines.
 Spectators will be limited to players immediate family and they will be required to social distance.

 As a club we will be using EPA approved cleaning solutions like clorox and lysol.